Topological fields with a generic derivation: Open core and transfer of elimination of imaginaries

-To show $\overline{Y'} \subseteq \overline{\nabla_d(X)}$, let $(a,b)\in Y'$ and $U\times V$ be an open neighbourhood of $(a,b)$.
+To show $\overline{Y'} \subseteq \overline{\nabla_{\bar d}(X)}$, let $(a,b)\in Y'$ and $U\times V$ be an open neighbourhood of $(a,b)$.
 By cell decomposition (Theorem \ref{thm:newCD}), $Y'=\bigcup_{i\in I} Y_i$, where $Y_i$ is a cell and $I$ is a finite set.
 Let $i\in I$ be such that $(a,b)\in Y_i$.
 By Lemma \ref{lem:Ldens}, there is an open neighbourhood $U_1\subseteq U$ of $a$ such that for every $a'\in U_1$, there is $b'\in V$ such that $(a',b')\in Y_i$.
-Since $a'\in Z$ and $(\pi(X),Z,d)$ is a linked triple, there is $c\in \pi(X)$ such that $\bd^d(c) \in U_1$.
+Since $a'\in Z$ and $(\pi(X),Z,\overline{3m})$ is a linked triple, there is $c\in \pi(X)$ such that $\bd^d(c) \in U_1$.
 Let $b'\in V$ be such that $(\bd^d(c), b')\in Y_i$.
-Since $Y_i\subseteq Y$, there is $c'\in K$ such that $\bd^d(c')\in V$ and $(\bd^d(c), \bd^d(c'))\in Y$.
-Therefore $(c,c')\in X$ and $(\bd^d(c), \bd^d(c'))\in U\times V$, which shows that $\overline{Y'}\subseteq\overline{\nabla_d(X)}$. \end{proof}
+Since $Y_i\subseteq Y$, there is $c'\in K$ such that $\bd^m(c')\in V$ and $(\bd^d(c), \bd^m(c'))\in Y$.
+Therefore $(c,c')\in X$ and $(\bd^d(c), \bd^m(c'))\in U\times V$, which shows that $\overline{Y'}\subseteq\overline{\J_{\bar d}(X)}$. \end{proof}

-\begin{corollary} Let $T$ be one of the following theories: $\CODF$, $\ACVF_{0,p}, \RCVF, \PCF$ or the $\cL_\RV$-theory of a henselian valued field of characteristic 0.
-Then, $T_\delta^*$ has $\cL$-open core. \end{corollary} \begin{proof} All these theories are open $\cL$-theories of topological fields (see Examples \ref{examples}). \end{proof}
+\begin{corollary} Let $T$ be one of the following theories: $\RCF$, $\ACVF_{0,p}, \RCVF, \PCF$ or, in general the $\cL_\Div$-theory of a henselian valued field of characteristic 0.
+Then, $T_\delta^*$ has $\cL$-open core. \end{corollary} \begin{proof} All these theories are open $\cL$-theories of topological fields (see Examples \ref{examples}) and by Theorem \ref{thm:consistency} $T_\delta^*$ is consistent. \end{proof}